RafaelFelps/Ransom/README.md

 # Ransom
-Ransomware developed for study purposes.
+Ransomware developed ONLY for study purposes.